wcarc-on/wcarc-site/minutes/minutes202604.md

 ### Rental of Corkery Centre Vote

 A members vote was held to approve a $275 expenditure to cover the Corkery Centre rental fee for our participation in the 2026 June VHF contest.
 Bert (VE2ZAZ) moved that the members approve the expenditure.
 Ted (VE3TD) seconded the motion.
 There was a unanimous vote in favor.
 The motion was thus carried.
-Mike (VA3TEC) will proceed with the payment to the Corkery Association in the next few weeks.
+Mike (VA3TEC) will proceed with the payment to the Corkery Community Association in the next few weeks.

 ### Show and tell / Round Table